OpenAstronomy/openastronomy.github.io/_projects/2017/sunpy/roi.md

 #### Description

-This project aims to plan and implement a object that could be used to define a region of interest and interact with the rest of data types used in sunpy.
+This project aims to plan and implement an object that could be used to define a region of interest (ROI) in any physical dimension (such as spatial area, temporal range or spectral window) and interact with the rest of data types used in sunpy.

-For example, a region of interest could be a particular are in the sun on a particular moment in time.
+For example, a region of interest could be a particular area in the Sun on a particular moment in time.
 Therefore, that object should contain the limits of such area, its contour and the time when it was observed.
-It also needs other information, such as the coordinate system that it uses (notice that chaincode needs of a image pixel size too) and the wavelength in which was observed.
+It also needs other information, such as the coordinate system that it uses, the image from which it was created and the wavelength in which was observed.

 That region of interest should interact with the data types available in sunpy